turingschool/front-end-curriculum/projects/What's cookin - Part two.md

 <section class="note">

 ## Strategies for Success
-* Make sure you are reviewing the original ["What's Cooking"](https://github.com/turingschool/front-end-curriculum/blob/gh-pages/projects/What's%20cookin%20-%20Group%20project%20-%20Part%20one) spec, so you have a good idea for what the project and its requirements are.
 * Since this project is not separated into iterations or user stories, make sure that you spend a good amount of time breaking apart tasks and using that project board wisely.
 Make sure to send over your project board to your PM as well.
 * Every group member must fully understand and be able to speak to all of the code changes that have been made.
 * Implement feedback received in part one into part two.